MRtpHoZ/Storyteller/stories/sketch.markdown

     She's ordinary, as how she desribed herself at your first meet.
     She tried her best to reach for a life she would love to live with, but she failed.
     Everything ran against her will.
+*She is the one behind all this*
+    She wrote the virus.
+Then her pivot memoies were erased by the virus when she tested it.
+She needed to trick you to help her out so that she can continue her evil plan.
+    Her plan was:
+        1. prentending not knowing much about computers.
+        2. she only knew that something was missing in her head.
+She needed you to help her find out.

+    fixing: "she finally put all three pivot memories back together in to her soul, and successfully getting back to her body."

+    endings:
+        1. she got back to her body and continued her evil plan.
+        2. you failed your mission and she left you to find someone else to fullfill her plan.
+        3. you destoried her soul by misleading her inputing the wrong pivot memories back to her soul and made her a completely different person and send her back to her body.
+Her evil plan failed.

+    pivot memories:
+        1. Lure.
+        2. Sorrow.
+        3. Challenge.

 # First meet
 How was your day?